1986SebastianSosa/SFCC-Study-Guide/partner_learning_camp/4_client_side_js.md

     "base": "../storefront-reference-architecture/cartridges/app_storefront_base/"
   }
     ```
-- The we set the base to a variable in the new script
+- Then we set the base to a variable in the new script
 - We define the new functionality
 - And we update the base script
     ```